christian-schlichtherle/neuron-di/README.md

 - dependency injection into third-party code, e.g. `java.util.function.Supplier`
 - peaceful coexistence with any other DI framework/library

-Neuron DI **frees** your code from the following **pains**:
+Neuron DI **frees** your code from the following **code smells**:

-- constructor injection
+- copy constructors for constructor injection
-- method injection
+- mutable classes for method injection
-- field injection
+- bad testability because of (private) field injection
-- qualifier annotations, e.g. @Named
+- qualifier annotations like @Named
-- scope annotations, e.g. @Singleton
+- scope annotations like @Singleton
-- application contexts
+- specific application contexts or containers
 - tight coupling with a DI framework/library

 ## Example